single-cell-data/SOMA/brainstorming.md

 ### SOMADataFrame

-`SOMADataFrame` is a multi-index, multi-column table of monomorphic arrays, all of equal length.
+`SOMADataFrame` is a multi-index, multi-column table.
 A `SOMADataFrame` has a user-defined schema, which defines the number of columns and their respective column name and value type.
 The schema is expressed as an Arrow `Schema`.
 All `SOMADataFrame` contain a "pseudo-column" called `__rowid`, of type `uint64` and domain `[0, #rows)`.
-The `__rowid` pseudo-column contains a unique value for each row in the `SOMADataFrame`, and is intended to act as a join key for other objects, such as a `SOMANdArray`.
+The `__rowid` pseudo-column contains a unique value for each row in the `SOMADataFrame`, and is intended to act as a join key for other objects, such as a `SOMADenseNdArray`.

 A `SOMADataFrame` may be `user-indexed` or `row-indexed`: